imagej/imagej.github.io/_pages/plugins/bdv/warpy/warpy-image-combiner.md

 (Combinations of affine transformations and Warpy transformations are not possible.)

 {% include notice icon="warning"
-  content="The ImageCombinerWarpy is an experimental tool.
-Please read the notes at the end of the document carefully!" %}
+  content="Please read the notes at the end of the document carefully!" %}

 # Installation